donkeyanaphora/donkeyanaphora.github.io/articles/article1/SF.md

 2. Several variations exist to reduce the inference cost of shallow fusion, including N-best rescoring (applying the LM only to candidate transcripts) and using smaller or distilled domain LMs.

 3. [Word Error Rate (WER)](https://en.wikipedia.org/wiki/Word_error_rate) is the standard metric for evaluating ASR systems, calculated as the minimum number of word-level edits (insertions, deletions, substitutions) required to transform the hypothesis into the reference, divided by the total number of words in the reference.

+4. A shuffle test (permutation test) is a nonparametric significance test where labels (baseline vs. fused) are randomly swapped to see how often a difference as large as the observed one would arise by chance